A Dead-Ender's Reunion

-A Dead-Ender's Reunion is the first compilation album by post-metal band Rosetta, and their fourth fully independent release.
+A Dead-Ender's Reunion is a compilation album by post-metal band Rosetta, and their fourth fully independent release.

 Release

-The album was announced on Rosetta's blog on October 19, 2015 and self-released as a download via Bandcamp on January 12, 2016 using the pay what you want pricing system.
+A Dead-Ender's Reunion was announced on Rosetta's blog on October 19, 2015 and self-released as a download via Bandcamp on January 12, 2016 using the pay what you want pricing system.
 Although ten tracks are listed, the album comes as a ZIP file with 23 tracks, two live videos, and a torrent file to download an ISO image of a previously released DVD titled The Galilean Satellites 5.1.

-In 2016, the first ten tracks were released on CD by Arcane Angels.
+In 2016, the first ten tracks were released on CD by Greek record label Arcane Angels.
 In 2018, the label released a limited edition box set titled A Dead-Ender's Reunion: The Definite Collection.
 The set features all 23 tracks and includes a CD, two cassette tapes, a booklet, and photos, all housed inside a wooden box.